pavelsaman/github-actions-report-lcov/README.md

 - `minimum-coverage`: The minimum coverage to pass the check.
 Optional.
 Default: `0` (always passes)
 - `github-token`: Set the `${{ secrets.GITHUB_TOKEN }}` token to have the action comment the coverage summary in the pull request.
 This token is provided by Actions, you do not need to create your own token.
 Optional.
 Default: ``
 - `working-directory`: The working directory containing the source files referenced in the LCOV files.
 Optional.
 Default: `./`
-- `title-prefix`: A prefix before the title "LCOV of commit...".
-Optional.
-Default: ``
 - `additional-message`: Custom text appended to the code coverage comment in the pull request.
 Optional.
 Default: ``
 - `update-comment`: Set to `true` to update the previous code coverage comment if such exists.
 When set to `false`, a new comment is always created.
 Optional.
 Default: `false`
 - `list-full-paths`: Whether to list full paths of files reported in changed files detailed section.
 Long filenames may not fit on GitHub PR page.
 Optional input.
 Default: `true`